 NOTE: These guidelines are "approximate" and should be used to engage in a discussion from a common understanding of "readiness" for whole class instruction.
-Ideally, candidates will be at the "green light" stage by about week 8 of the Sacramento State calendar.
+Ideally, candidates will be at the "green light" stage by about week 8 of their first semester of the Sacramento State calendar.